nucypher/nucypher/docs/source/guides/staking_guide.rst

 ---------------------------------------

-Each NuCypher staker with a preallocation will have some amount of tokens locked in a preallocation contract named ``UserEscrow``, which is used to stake and perform other staker-related operations.
+Each NuCypher staker with a preallocation will have some amount of tokens locked in a preallocation contract named ``PreallocationEscrow``, which is used to stake and perform other staker-related operations.
-From the perspective of the main NuCypher contracts, each ``UserEscrow`` contract represents a staker, no different from "regular" stakers.
+From the perspective of the main NuCypher contracts, each ``PreallocationEscrow`` contract represents a staker, no different from "regular" stakers.
 However, from the perspective of the preallocation user, things are different since the contract can't perform transactions, and it's the preallocation user